codr7/libcbs/README.md

 ```

 ## deques
-Deques allow efficient pushing and popping to both ends by allocating memory in linked blocks of user defined size.
+Deques are value based and allow efficient pushing and popping to both ends by allocating memory in linked blocks.
 Compared to vectors; random access is slightly slower and memory locality worse due to following pointers at block boundaries; on the other hand, pointers to values are stable while pushing.

 ```
   #include <cbs/deque.h>